Sergo007/group-css-media-queries-php/README.md

 group-css-media-queries-php
 =======================

 CSS postprocessing: group media queries written on php.
-Useful for postprocessing preprocessed CSS files.
+Useful for postprocessing preprocessed CSS files.\
+This function is a php implementation the [group-css-media-queries](https://github.com/Se7enSky/group-css-media-queries).

 # What is it?